 - Develop Applications for Mitigation

-or detailed information on TexNet-CISR’s research projects please select the Research Projects link to the right.
-Here is a timeline of TexNet-CISR's emphases since its 2015 inception.
+For detailed information on TexNet-CISR’s research projects please select the Research Projects link to the right.

 TexNet-CISR also manages the Regional Induced Seismicity Collaborative (RISC).
 The state geologic surveys of Texas, Oklahoma, Kansas, New Mexico, and Arkansas, in cooperation with the U.S. Department of Energy and the Ground Water Protection Council, have formed a collaborative research project to address the issues of induced seismicity in the southern midcontinent.
 RISC will serve as a collaboration platform to facilitate the sharing of effective practices on seismicity monitoring and research.
 More information about RISC can be found in the link to the right.